icozugurcihan/sampleapp/README.md

 # Sampleapp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.3 for Dockerhub studies from icozugurcihan.

 ## Development server